How to Soothe Your Child’s Cold

-- Avoid combination products such as expectorant/antihistamine or cough expectorant/cough suppressant.
+Avoid combination products such as expectorant/antihistamine or cough expectorant/cough suppressant.
 These may work against each other.
-Some components, such as antihistamines, may not work at all for a virus -- they can't help unless part of the cold is actually from an allergy.
+Some ingredients, such as antihistamines, may not work at all for a virus -- they can't help unless some of the symptoms are actually from an allergy.

-- Read labels carefully.
+Read labels carefully.
 Many cold medicines contain a fever and pain reliever such as acetaminophen.
 You don't need to give a separate dose to relieve aches and fever.
 If you do, you may be "double dosing."
 This can be dangerous for your child.
-If your child has a stuffy or runny nose but no aches, avoid pain relievers such as acetaminophen.
+If your child has a stuffy or runny nose but no aches, avoid painkillers.

-- Follow dosing recommendations closely, especially with infants.
-Consult a doctor before giving any over-the-counter medicine to a child under age 4 years of age.
+Follow dosing recommendations closely, especially with infants.
+Talk to your pediatrician before you give any over-the-counter medicine to a child under age 4.

-- Consider generic cold medicines.
-They're cheaper, but have the same active ingredients as brand name medicines.
+Consider generic cold medicines.
+They're cheaper, but they have the same active ingredients as brand-name medicines.
 They may also contain only one ingredient, which makes it easier to target specific symptoms without double dosing.

-Before giving your child cold medicine, especially if you have a young child, talk to your health care provider or pharmacist and make sure the medicine is safe for your child.
+Before giving your child a cold medicine, especially if you have a young child, talk to your pediatrician or pharmacist and make sure the medicine is safe.

 When to Call the Doctor

 More often than not, your child's cold will simply run its course, and you won't need to go to a doctor.

 But call if you see any of these symptoms, which can be a sign that your child has gotten an infection or a more serious illness:

 - Fever above 104 degrees, or one that lasts more than 6 days

 - Cold or cough that lasts more than 10 days